What are the latest UK testing rules for unvaccinated travellers?

 Others, such as Croatia and Greece, will accept a lateral flow test instead of a PCR test for vaccinated travellers, but give a shorter time frame for taking it (usually 24 or 48 hours).
 Some destinations such as Cyprus and Israel also require a test on arrival.

-Meanwhile, countries including the USA, Spain and France have barred unvaccinated travellers outright.
+Meanwhile, countries including the USA, Spain and France have barred unvaccinated tourists outright.

 Your best bet is to check the individual country-by-country rules and entry advice on the Gov.uk Foreign Office website right up until your departure date - rules can change at short notice.